-Composition: This Technology Office should be led by a person who has expertise in development, configuration and adoption of technology systems.
-Such a Technology Officer should be responsible to put in place a team of dedicated experts needed to support its mission.
+Composition: It is desirable that this Technology Office be led by a person who has expertise in development, configuration, and adoption of technology systems.
+Such a Technology Officer would be responsible to put in place a team of dedicated experts needed to support its mission.
+Ideally, the Technology Office could be responsible for the following:

-- Understand the unmet needs of the court and other stakeholders and identify opportunities / projects for action. - Ensure that technological solutions meet the requirements of end-users, and are inclusive and accessible to all, considering the digital divide of India. - Ensure adequate connectivity, equipment and hardware needed by stakeholders. - Provide inputs and feedback to the DCTO regarding the Digital Infrastructure. - If developing software for digital services, work collaboratively with the representative of the DCTO to create the RFP, design document formulation and select vendors.
+- Understand the unmet needs of the court and other stakeholders and identify opportunities / projects for action. - Ensure that technological solutions meet the requirements of end-users, and are inclusive and accessible to all, considering the digital divide of India.

+- Ensure adequate connectivity, equipment and hardware needed by stakeholders. - Provide inputs and feedback to the DCTO regarding the Digital Infrastructure. - If developing software for digital services, work collaboratively with the representative of the DCTO to create the RFP, design document formulation and select vendors.